-- (i) Skip Chapters 1 and 2 and refer to them only as necessary later in the course; - (ii) Cover Chapter 1 quickly in the first week of the course, emphasizing price-demand equations, price-supply equations, and linear regression, but skip Chapter 2; - (iii) Cover Chapters 1 and 2 systematically before moving on to other chapters.
+(i) Skip Chapters 1 and 2 and refer to them only as necessary later in the course;

+(ii) Cover Chapter 1 quickly in the first week of the course, emphasizing price-demand equations, price-supply equations, and linear regression, but skip Chapter 2;

+(iii) Cover Chapters 1 and 2 systematically before moving on to other chapters.

-The material in Part Two (Finite Mathematics) can be thought of as four units:
+The finite mathematics material can be thought of as four units:

-- 1. Mathematics of finance (Chapter 3) - 2.
-Linear algebra, including matrices, linear systems, and linear programming (Chapters 4, 5, and 6) - 3.
-Probability and statistics (Chapters 7, 8, and 10) - 4.
-Applications of linear algebra and probability to Markov chains and game theory (Chapters 9 and 11)
+1. Mathematics of finance (Chapter 3)

+- 2. Linear algebra, including matrices, linear systems, and linear programming (Chapters 4, 5, and 6) - 3.
+Probability (Chapters 7 and 8) - 4.
+Applications of linear algebra and probability to Markov chains (Chapter 15)

-The first three units are independent of each other, while the fourth unit is dependent on some of the earlier chapters.
-(Markov chains requires Chapters 4 and 8; game theory requires Chapters 4-6 and 8).
+The first three units are independent of each other, while the fourth unit is dependent on Chapters 4 and 8.